 If your company needs to know if it meets any of the Buy American Act exceptions, there are several steps you should take.
 First, contact a government contracts lawyer who focuses in BAA requirements and is familiar with the various exceptions that may apply to your company’s situation.
 Your BAA requirements lawyer can review all relevant documents, including contracts and regulations, your buying and manufacturing sources and determine whether you qualify for any Buy American Act exceptions.
 They can also advise on necessary steps to ensure your company stays compliant with BAA requirements.

-AVOID JAIL TIME AND HUGE FINES - START COMPLYING WITH THE BUY AMERICAN ACT HERE
+AVOID JAIL TIME AND HUGE FINES - DOWNLOAD YOUR FREE BUY AMERICAN ACT COMPLIANCE CHECKLIST.

-What Does Manufactured in the United States Mean?
+What does Manufacturing in the United States mean?

 One of the main and highly relevant pieces of information is whether the assembly or final form of the product needed by the government was done within the United States.
 See also General Kinetics, Inc., Cryptek Div., B-242052.2 (May 7, 1991).